rust-lang/rfcs/text/0000-api-doc-frontpage-styleguide.md

 [Diesel]: https://diesel.rs/

+# The readme

+This is an unresolved question.

 # How We Teach This

 This RFC will be linked from the [Rust API guidelines] in a guideline dedicated